Cooperation for defence and security

 Media partnership

-The AOBP also cooperates with several major media partners who contribute to ensuring wide promotion and awareness of the activities of the defence and security industry.
-AOBP's key media partners include MS Line, publisher of the Review or Security and Defence Technologies Catalogue, CZ Defence, which focuses on current events in the defence and security sector, and Security magazine, which provides expert information and analysis on security policy, technology and industry.
-Another important partner is MM Industrial Spectrum, a renowned magazine that covers a wide range of industries, including the defence sector.
-These media partnerships help AOBP not only in the area of promotion but also in fostering information exchange and discussion on current trends and challenges in the defence and security sector.
+AOBP also cooperates with several prominent media partners that contribute to the promotion and visibility of activities within the defence and security industry.
+Key media partners include MS Line, publisher of Review and the Security and Defence Technologies Catalogue; CZ Defence, which reports on current developments in the defence and security sector; and Security Magazine, which provides expert analysis and information on security policy, technologies, and industry developments.
+Another important partner is MM Industrial Spectrum, a respected publication covering a broad range of industrial sectors, including defence.
+These media partnerships support AOBP not only in raising awareness, but also in fostering the exchange of information and encouraging dialogue on emerging trends and challenges within the defence and security field.

 Membership